MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

   "days": number
 }
 ```
-  - The `days` property specifies how many days after the start date the audit ends
+  - The `days` property must be greater than 0 and specifies how many days after the start date the audit ends
   - The end date is calculated by adding `days` to the audit start date
   - If this would overlap with the next audit, it's automatically adjusted to end one day before the next audit starts
   - Example: `{ "type": 1, "days": 20 }` with start on Jan 15 - Audit ends on Feb 4 (Jan 15 + 20 days)